IBM/power-up/docs/Appendix-J.rst

 Preparation of the client nodes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Insure that the set up steps on IBM Knowledge Center up through and including 'Mount a shared file system' have been
+Insure that the set up steps on IBM Knowledge Center up through and including 'Mount a shared file system' have been completed.
+Record the following information;

-completed.
+-  hostname for each client node
+-  Userid and password or private ssh key for the client nodes.
+Note that for installation, the same user id and password must exist on all client nodes.
+The user id used for installation must be configured with sudo access.

 https://www.ibm.com/support/knowledgecenter/SSFHA8_1.1.0/enterprise/powerai_setup.html

 **Status of the Software Server**